DVS-Lab/rf1-sra-data/derivatives/fmriprep/logs/CITATION.md

 white-matter (WM) and gray-matter (GM) was performed on the brain-extracted T1w using `fast` [FSL (version unknown), RRID:SCR_002823,
 @fsl_fast].
+Brain surfaces were reconstructed using `recon-all` [FreeSurfer 7.3.2, RRID:SCR_001847, @fs_reconall], and the brain mask estimated previously was refined with a custom variation of the method to reconcile ANTs-derived and FreeSurfer-derived segmentations of the cortical gray-matter of Mindboggle [RRID:SCR_002438, @mindboggle].
+*Grayordinate* "dscalar" files [@hcppipelines] containing 91k samples were also generated using the highest-resolution ``fsaverage`` as an intermediate standardized surface space.
-Volume-based spatial normalization to one standard space (MNI152NLin2009cAsym) was performed through nonlinear registration with `antsRegistration` (ANTs (version unknown)), using brain-extracted versions of both T1w reference and the T1w template.
+Volume-based spatial normalization to two standard spaces (MNI152NLin6Asym, MNI152NLin2009cAsym) was performed through nonlinear registration with `antsRegistration` (ANTs (version unknown)), using brain-extracted versions of both T1w reference and the T1w template.
-The following template was were selected for spatial normalization and accessed with *TemplateFlow* [23.0.0, @templateflow]:
+The following templates were were selected for spatial normalization and accessed with *TemplateFlow* [23.0.0, @templateflow]:
-*ICBM 152 Nonlinear Asymmetrical template version 2009c* [@mni152nlin2009casym, RRID:SCR_008796; TemplateFlow ID: MNI152NLin2009cAsym].
+*FSL's MNI ICBM 152 non-linear 6th Generation Asymmetric Average Brain Stereotaxic Registration Model* [@mni152nlin6asym, RRID:SCR_002823; TemplateFlow ID: MNI152NLin6Asym], *ICBM 152 Nonlinear Asymmetrical template version 2009c* [@mni152nlin2009casym, RRID:SCR_008796; TemplateFlow ID: MNI152NLin2009cAsym].

 Functional data preprocessing

-: For each of the 8 BOLD runs found per subject (across all tasks and sessions), the following preprocessing was performed.
+: For each of the 6 BOLD runs found per subject (across all tasks and sessions), the following preprocessing was performed.
 First, a reference volume and its skull-stripped version were generated by aligning and averaging 8 single-band references (SBRefs).